kenichi-stargazer/Starter-Kit-City-Builder-Cs/README.md

 <p align="center"><img src="icon.png"/></p>

-# Starter Kit City Builder
+# Starter Kit City Builder (C#)

-This package includes a basic template for a 3D city builder in Godot 4.1.1.stable.official.
+This package includes a basic template for a 3D city builder in C# for Godot 4.1.1.stable.official.
 Includes features like;

 - Building and removing structures
 - Smooth camera controls
 - Dynamic MeshLibrary creation
 - Saving/loading
 - Sprites and 3D Models _(CC0 licensed)_

+### changes
+- added a slight transparency to the selected structure
+- lowered the selected structure to be closer to the floor (was too high in my opinion)

 ### Screenshot